AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/samples.md

 This sample client demonstrates how to to download the audit report for the specified agreement.

 1. Before running this sample, check that you have modified the JSON file OAuthCredentials.json with appropriate values.
 Which values need to be specified is indicated in the file.
-2. You can also provide your OAuth access token in the <span style="color: red;">OAUTH_ACCESS_TOKEN</span> constant in the <span style="color: red;">RestApiOAuthTokens</span> class, which will then be used as the OAuth access token for making API calls.
+2. You can also provide your OAuth access token in the `OAUTH_ACCESS_TOKEN` constant in the `RestApiOAuthTokens` class, which will then be used as the OAuth access token for making API calls.
-3. You can also provide a refresh token in the <span style="color: red;">OAUTH_REFRESH_TOKEN</span> constant in the <span style="color: red;">RestApiOAuthTokens</span> class to refresh the OAuth access token.
+3. You can also provide a refresh token in the `OAUTH_REFRESH_TOKEN` constant in the `RestApiOAuthTokens` class to refresh the OAuth access token.
-4. Make sure that you have specified a valid agreement ID in <span style="color: red;">agreementId</span> below.
+4. Make sure that you have specified a valid agreement ID in `agreementId` below.
-5. Check that the default output location in the field <span style="color: red;">OUTPUT_PATH</span> of FileUtils.java is suitable.
+5. Check that the default output location in the field `OUTPUT_PATH` of FileUtils.java is suitable.

 ```java
 package adobesign.api.rest.sample;